ProsperManingi/Customer-Churn-Prediction/README.md

 - Best performing model likely to be XGBoost or Random Forest based on typical churn datasets.

+## Real-Time Benefits

+🔹 For Telecom/Service Providers:
+*Proactively prevent churn by targeting at-risk customers with:
+1. Discounts
+2. Better plans
+3. Loyalty rewards

+🔹 Financial Benefits:
+1. Reduce customer acquisition costs (which are higher than retention costs)
+2. Improve lifetime value of customers

+🔹 Operational Efficiency:
+1. Target marketing efforts more precisely
+2. Reduce unnecessary spending on customers unlikely to churn

+🔹 Strategic Planning:
+1. Understand which services lead to dissatisfaction
+2. Improve those services or offer alternatives

 ## Results (Expected or Typical)

 - Accuracy: Often around 80–85%